WAIRARAPA CRICKET CODE OF CONDUCT

-The umpire will inform the other umpire, the player concerned, both captains immediately and report the matter to the Wairarapa Cricket Association.
+The umpire will inform the other umpire, the player concerned, both captains immediately and report the matter to Wairarapa Cricket.

-Failure of a player to leave the field immediately will render his team liable for loss of points and/or monetary fine as determined by the Management Committee.
+Failure of a player to leave the field immediately will render his team liable for loss of points and/or monetary fine as determined by the Management Board.

 (iv) The umpire(s) have the authority to issue an Official Warning or Sin Bin at the conclusion of a day’s play.

 If there are two umpires standing, they must agree on the issuing of any Official Warning, Sin Bin or Expulsion.

 A Code of Conduct report form must be completed and signed by both umpires.
 It is to be received by the Chairman or Administration Officer of the Association no later than 2 hours after the close of the days play.